Why Jerk Chicken is Healthy (When It’s Done Right) | Best Jamaica Travel Guide

 Enjoy the Flavors of Jerk Chicken

 Eating Jamaican jerk food might be a healthier option than grilled or barbecued meat.
-Research shows grilling meat high heat increases the risk of cancer.
+Research shows grilling meat at high heat increases the risk of cancer.
 But marinating meat for at least 30 minutes with garlic, rosemary and sage can reduce that risk.
 One of the best ways is grilling low heat and Jamaican jerk cooking does that.
 Traditional jerk is slow cooking meat, marinated overnight and not over exposed to heat so it doesn’t char but still flavorful.

 Jamaica’s jerk tradition which is rooted in the Tainos way of life is all about marinating meat and grilling low to avoid burning.
 This low heat method is what the experts recommend to minimize health risk and still get bold flavor.